 Imagine a town painted in romantic hues by over 5 million tulips!
 Sounds like a dream sequence from some movie?
 It may – but it’s not!
 This is the reality of Holland, Michigan’s Tulip Time Festival, the largest of its kind in America!
 But more than just flowers, Tulip Time has celebrated the area’s rich Dutch heritage for 90 years strong.

-With far too many activities to highlight, Holland’s biggest festival features 9 days chock-full of incredible events for all ages, including a special appearance by Jay Leno on May 10!
+With far too many activities to highlight, Holland’s biggest festival features 9 days chock-full of incredible events for all ages, including a special appearance by Gladys Knight on May 8!
 From breathtaking, scenic views that look like they came straight from a painting, to shopping artisanal crafts including Dutch delft art, to dishes that will delight your palate, to activities for the young and active, to a plethora of live entertainment – Tulip Time is definitely a festival bloom-ing full of memories to be made!
 So pack up those wooden shoes … or head to Holland, Michigan to get yourself a pair!

 Here’s just a tease of Windmill Island Gardens in Holland with over 102,000 tulips in bloom!

 FREE & up (based on events.)

 - June 5 – 14, 2020

 - Mackinaw Island Lilac Festival